 How Much Does the Average Person Spend on a Vacation?

-Of course this is just an estimate!
-Personally I think $150 a night for accommodations is low, but it will depend on the destination.
-Based on my vacations I’d estimate spending $250 per night on a hotel.
+Of course, this is just an estimate!
+Personally, I think $200 a night for accommodations is low, but it will depend on the destination and what type of hotel you like.
+Based on my vacations I’d estimate spending $250-$350 per night in a hotel.
+Especially lately!
+I recently saw rates for basic chain hotels hitting $600 a night in New York City in December.

 And be sure to read my best tips for how to save for vacation!